Famine and Celebration

 That’s right, not even a pumpkin pie.

-The Pilgrims had no oven to bake a turkey, so a group of men were sent on a “fowling” mission returning with five deer which were then prepared with traditional Native American spices and methods – ahh – no turkey on Turkey Day?!
+The Pilgrims had no oven to bake a turkey, so a group of men were sent on a “fowling” mission returning with five deer which were then prepared with traditional Native American spices and methods.

-Although Franklin D. Roosevelt moved the holiday back a week in an attempt to help retailers during the Depression in 1939, this was met with strong opposition – so Roosevelt reluctantly changed it back to the fourth Thursday of November.
+Later, Franklin D. Roosevelt moved the holiday back a week in an attempt to help retailers during the Depression in 1936.
+This was met with strong opposition – so Roosevelt reluctantly changed it back to the fourth Thursday of November.

 Thanksgiving by any other name…